-Selman returned to Texas and his wife died in 1879.
+Selman returned to Texas, and his wife died in 1879.
 The following year, he was captured by Texas Rangers and taken to Shackelford County to stand trial for his previous crimes.
-However, he soon escaped and made his way to Chihuahua, Mexico where he lived until 1888, when the Texas charges were dropped.
+However, he soon escaped and made his way to Chihuahua, Mexico, where he lived until 1888 when the Texas charges were dropped.

-He then moved to El Paso where he remarried and made his living primarily as a gambler and sometimes as a City Constable.
+He then moved to El Paso, where he remarried and made his living primarily as a gambler and sometimes as a City Constable.

 As both tried to calm down the drunken gunman, Outlaw pointed his gun at McKidrict and shot him in the head and back, killing him instantly.
 Outlaw then fired at Selman, nearly striking him in the face and causing deep powder burns.
 Selman returned fire, hitting Outlaw just above the heart.
-As Bass staggered back he fired two more shots, hitting Selman above the right knee and in the thigh.
-Bass then staggered into the street where surrendered to Texas Ranger Frank McMahon.
+As Bass staggered back, he fired two more shots, hitting Selman above the right knee and in the thigh.
+Bass then staggered into the street, where they surrendered to Texas Ranger Frank McMahon.
 He died four hours later.
-John Selman was then put on trial for killing Outlaw, but the judge instructed the jury to find him not guilty.
+John Selman was put on trial for killing Outlaw, but the judge instructed the jury to find him not guilty.

-While out on bond, he ran into U.S. Deputy Marshal George Scarborough who had been close friends with another man Selman had killed.
+While out on bond, he ran into U.S. Deputy Marshal George Scarborough, who had been close friends with another man Selman had killed.
 In no time, their talk elevated into a dispute, then to gunplay.
 In the end, Scarborough shot Selman four times.
-Selman died on April 6, 1896 and Scarborough was acquitted of murder.
+Selman died on April 6, 1896, and Scarborough was acquitted of murder.

 Selman was buried in El Paso’s Concordia Cemetery in the Catholic section, but his grave was unmarked, and all attempts to locate it have been unsuccessful.